quietui/quiet/docs/docs/components/transition-group.md

 ### Changing the animation

-To change the enter and exit animations, pass a `QuietAnimation` object to the transition group's `presenceAnimation` property.
+Transition groups use the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) to move elements around.
+To customize the enter and exit animations, pass a `QuietAnimation` object to the transition group's `presenceAnimation` property.
 A `QuietAnimation` includes [keyframes](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API/Keyframe_Formats) and [easings](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function) for entering and exiting animations.
 The interface looks like this:

 ```ts
 interface QuietAnimation {